-29 Valentine's Day Gifts You'll Want To Steal From That Guy In Your Life
+20 Valentine's Day Gifts You'll Want To Steal From That Guy In Your Life

 Valentine’s Day can befuddle the best of us.
 On top of the whole holiday serving as a dedicated relationship reminder (a.k.a. whether we have one or not), there’s an added tricky-gifting component too — a February 14 shopping tradition that can become even further complicated when the Y-chromosomes in our lives aren't longing for standard floral arrangements or heart-shaped chocolate boxes.

-But there'll be no need for present drama in 2019, because we’ve got the dude-approved goods lined up right here to save you from last-minute gifting fiascos.
-Scroll on for our curated hit-list of creative gadgets to unique fashion finds and sleek grooming products that your main man (whether friend, family member or SO) will adore.
-And for those who are opting out of V-Day altogether, the 29 stylish finds ahead are all still single-and-fabulous-approved.
+But there'll be no need for present drama in 2020, because we’ve got the dude-approved goods lined up right here to save you from last-minute gifting fiascos.
+Scroll on for our curated hit-list of creative gadgets to unique fashion finds and sleek grooming products that your main man (whether friend, family member or S.O.) will adore.
+And for those who are opting out of V-Day altogether, the 20 stylish finds ahead are all still single-and-fabulous-approved.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.